IgorMilya/wids-server/README.md

-# Wireless Intrusion Prevention System API
+# Wireless Intrusion Detection System API

 **WIPS** is a feature-rich desktop application framework that leverages React, Tauri, and Rust to deliver powerful Wi-Fi management and security tools.
 Designed for developers, it simplifies building cross-platform, secure desktop apps with a modern user interface.
 The core features include:
 - 🧩**Modular Architecture:** Organized codebase with clear separation of frontend, backend, and system integrations.